geodelabs/geodework-website/app/blog/content/local-ethereum-2.md

-# Local Ethereum

-# 🌍 Beginning
+---
+title: "Local Ethereum #2"
+publishedTime: 2025-03-05 12:00:00 Z-00:00
+---

+## February 2025 Roundup 🌍

->The story of Ethereum is a story of geography.
+> The story of Ethereum is a story of geography.
 Ethereum is a global network and a global movement.
 It is local nodes spread around the world that give rise to the phenomenon that is Ethereum.
 As such Ethereum is deeply rooted in geography.
 >
->From local ETH communities and meetups to universities, from developers to startups, from policy to user adoption and more, **Local Ethereum** is a newsletter to cover the geo-story of Ethereum.
+> From local ETH communities and meetups to universities, from developers to startups, from policy to user adoption and more, **Local Ethereum** is a newsletter to cover the geo-story of Ethereum.
 Let’s start!

 ![Ethereum Image](https://media.beehiiv.com/cdn-cgi/image/fit=scale-down,format=auto,onerror=redirect,quality=80/uploads/asset/file/3de61e81-46b8-462f-8a90-e29088e3d2ba/image-ethereum.png?t=1738601603)
 _Artist: [Liam Cobb](https://liamcobb.com/)_